Neurocomputing

 Source: Nichol and Dhariwal (2021) Improved Denoising Diffusion Probabilistic Models. arXiv:2102.09672

-• Note that each image x_t is also a Gaussian noisy version of the original image x_0:
+• Nice property: each image x_t is also a noisy version of the original image x_0:

 with \alpha_t = 1 - \beta_t and \bar{\alpha}_t = \prod_{s=1}^t \alpha_s only depending on the history of \beta_t.